Gil Buckman (Steve Martin

 Meanwhile, sick and tired of Nathan's obsessive bearings over the family, Susan tells him, in her own way, that she is leaving him.

 Helen finally seems to be fitting into a place where she is happy.
-She has begun dating again and goes out with Gary's science teacher, George Bowman (Paul Linke
+She has begun dating again and goes out with Garry's science teacher, George Bowman (Paul Linke

 Frank agrees to help Larry and tells him that he will train him in the family business, paying the bookies over time with the money Frank intended for retirement.
 Larry agrees to the plan but only after he looks into a sweet opportunity in Chile and asks Frank for a grant of $3,000 for the trip.
 Disheartened and knowing Larry's true intentions, Frank agrees regardless.
 He joins Cool on the porch, who is saddened to see his father leave and asks if he will come back.
 Frank says that he won't but asks Cool if he'd like to stay and live with them.

 Nathan surprises Susan by walking into her classroom during school hours and breaks character by serenading her with their wedding song, begging her to give him one more chance and that he can change.
 Susan accepts and kisses him.
 Her students cheer and clap.